jacksonrayhamilton/bundlifier/README.md

 }
 ```

-You can also supply an object with any of the following options to improve your
+You can also supply an object with any of the following options to improve the
-caching strategy:
+caching strategy for your particular application:

 - `precached`: Specify an array of globs for files for which changes to those
   files should be indicated in a payload in the service worker file, thus